Optical Simulation SDK

 tdo.utils.encircled_energy(matrix, percent) calculates the diameter of the circle that centers at the center of energy mass, and contains percantage of the matrix’s total energy.

-print(f'Analysis encircled 90% energy radius for X polarization at 550 nm is {encircled_energy_radius}')
+print(f'Analysis encircled 90% energy radius for X polarization at 550 nm is {encircled_energy_radius} with the center at {center}')

 Of course, these values are pixel values.
-In order to get absolute values, use tdo.utils.absolute_pixel_size:
+In order to get absolute values in length units, use tdo.utils.absolute_pixel_size:

 print(f'95% Encircled energy radius is {absolute_radius} mm')